Marek Kwiek – Curriculum Vitae (2013)

 - Forthcoming: Social Perceptions vs. Economic Returns to Higher Education.
 In: Tamas Kozma, Magdolna Rebay and Eva Szolar (eds.), The Bologna Process in Central- and Eastern Europe.
 VS Verlag für Sozialwissenschaften, Wiesbaden, 2013.

-- Forthcoming: (With Dominik Antonowicz) Changing academic work and working conditions in Europe from a comparative quantitative perspective.
-In: Ulrich Teichler and Ester Ava Höhle (eds.), The Work Situation, the Views and the Activities of the Academic Profession: Findings of a Questionnaire Survey in Twelve European Countries.
+- Academic Work, Working Conditions and Job Satisfaction (with Dominik Antonowicz).
+In: Ulrich Teichler and Ester Ava Höhle (eds.), The Work Situation of the Academic Profession in Europe: Findings of a Survey in Twelve European Countries.
 Dordrecht: Springer, 2013.
+37-54.

-- Forthcoming: From System Expansion to System Contraction.
+- From System Expansion to System Contraction.
 Access to Higher Education in Poland.
-In: Pavel Zgaga, Ulrich Teichler and John Brennan (eds.), The Globalisation Challenge for European Higher Education.
-Convergence and Diversity, Centres and Peripheries.
-Frankfurt and New York: Peter Lang, 2012.
-An expanded version forthcoming in Comparative Education Review.
+Comparative Education Review.
 Vol. 57.
-No. 1.
+No. 8.
+2-26.
 Here.
+A short version in: Pavel Zgaga, Ulrich Teichler and John Brennan (eds.), The Globalisation Challenge for European Higher Education.
+Convergence and Diversity, Centres and Peripheries.
+Frankfurt and New York: Peter Lang, 2013.
+233-258.

 - Marketization, Privatization, and Declining Demographics: Their Impact on Polish Higher Education.
 International Studies in Education.
 Vol. 13.
 No. 3.
 2013.
 12-20.